BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

     ![Create Azure Resource Group](./media/policy-6.png "Create Azure Resource Group")

-7. After a couple of minutes you should see an extra Policy assigment popping up in the list of Assigned Policies.
+7. After a couple of minutes you should see an extra Policy assignment popping up in the list of Assigned Policies.

     ![Create Azure Resource Group](./media/policy-7.png "Create Azure Resource Group")